Services provided: Alpaca sales, mentoring, boarding, Nigerian Dwarf goat sales, and show handling coaching. Farm fresh, free range eggs available .

 Rocky is our only Guard llama, and he has not spit on anyone yet!
 He loves visitors!

 We welcome farm visitors by appointment only.
-Come learn about the alpaca, and the farming lifestyle, wonderful alpaca and Nigerian Dwarf Goats.
+Come learn about raising alpaca, and Nigerian Dwarf Dairy Goats.
+See if this farming lifestyle, is for you.

 The alpaca are from the camelid family.
 They are indigenous to the Peruvian Andean mountains.
 There are two different types of alpaca, suri and huacaya.
 Suri alpaca has fiber that is long, shiny and silky.
 The fiber grows downwards in long curly locks.
 Huacaya alpaca has fiber that grows out like a teddy bear.

 Alpaca are smaller than llamas, and unlike llamas, they are not bred to be beasts of burden, but

 were bred specifically for their fiber.
 Alpaca fiber is used for making knitted and woven items.
 These items include blankets, sweaters, hats, gloves, socks, scarves, coats and bedding.

 Yes, alpacas do spit!
 It is usually at other alpaca, although they do occasionally spit on humans.
 Spit usually contains air and a little saliva, although alpacas commonly bring up stomach contents and project it onto their chosen target.

 Alpaca use a communal dung pile.
 Generally, males have much tidier, and fewer dung piles than females.